shikhirsingh/PBKDF2-BB10-Cordova-Plugin/README.md

 ## Contributing Changes

-Please see the [README](https://github.com/blackberry/Cascades-Community-Samples/blob/master/README.md) of the Cascades-Community-Samples repository for instructions on how to add new Samples or make modifications to existing Samples.
+Please see the [README](https://github.com/blackberry/BB10-WebWorks-Community-Samples) of the BB10-WebWorks-Community-Samples repository for instructions on how to add new Samples or make modifications to existing Samples.